primadi/lokstra-auth/MULTI_TENANT_PROGRESS.md

 ## Status: Phase 1 Complete ✅

-Package `00_core` has been created as the foundation for multi-tenant & multi-app architecture.
+Package `core` has been created as the foundation for multi-tenant & multi-app architecture.
 **Credential layer (Phase 1)** has been updated with full multi-tenant support.

 ## Key Features